Experience-Monks/three-bmfont-text/README.md

 This is an instance of [layout-bmfont-text](https://github.com/Jam3/layout-bmfont-text).
 This supports metrics for `descender`, `baseline`, `xHeight`, `width`, `height`, `capHeight`, etc.

+#### `geometry.visibleGlyphs`

+A filtered set from `geometry.layout.glyphs` intended to align with the vertex data being used by the underlying BufferAttributes.

+This is an array of `{ line, position, index, data }` objects, [see here](https://github.com/Jam3/layout-bmfont-text#layoutglyphs).

 ## Demos

 To run/build the demos: